 As I mentioned earlier, we normally talk about how me measure the humidity around us using relative humidity.
 It’s a scientific term used to describe the relationship of humidity to temperature.

 In case you didn’t know, the temperature of the air around you affects how much moisture it can “hold.”
 Relative humidity is normally measured as a percentage.

 The higher the temperature, the more humidity that is possible.
 If you’ve ever been abroad to more tropical areas you may have already experienced this yourself.

 (Note: If the humidity rises above around 60 percent it can begin to promote mold, bacteria, and even dust mites.
 That’s not exactly ideal for you and your family!
 A dehumidifier is your best choice if the humidity is too high very often.)

 How to check your humidity easily

 There’s no reason to stress over guessing what the air conditions around you are like.
-These days you can just pick up a high quality but cheap temperature and humidity gauge like this ThermaPro model I picked up at Amazon.
+These days you can just pick up a high quality but cheap temperature and humidity gauge like No products found.
 Guessing doesn’t work!
 It’s hard to judge air as your body may change in sensitivity throughout the day.